torjc01/DB33/4emeSoldat.md

 Served in the Korea War, Canadian Navy

-### **Wife's Brother : Ivor Herbert Fellows**
+### **Wife's Half-Brother : Ivor Herbert Fellows**
-Ivor Herbert Fellows, son of Alfred Grincell Fellows, Sergeant-Major R C G A, of Québec, and of his wife Caroline, born the fifth day of April, A D 1906, was baptised on June 18th of the same.
-Died on the twenty-third and was buried on the twenty-fourth day of February, A D 1914 (7 years old).
+Ivor Herbert Fellows, son of Alfred Grincell Fellows, Sergeant-Major R C G A, of Québec, and of his wife Caroline, born the fifth day of April, AD 1906, was baptised on June 18th of the same.
+Died on the twenty-third and was buried on the twenty-fourth day of February, AD 1914 (7 years old).
 Grave:
 https://www.findagrave.com/memorial/156648143/ivor_herbert_fellows